vicksonzero/chrome-pet/README.md

-# node-pet
+# chrome-pet chrome extension
-personal cyber navi like rockman.exe and JARVIS
+Personal cyber navi like rockman.exe and JARVIS

 # Run
     $ npm install
     $ bro.bat

-Then, install as chrome extension
+to browserify the code into `build/background.js` Then, install `project root` as chrome extension